wp-plugins/custom-taxonomies-menu-widget/README.txt

 **New Installation**
 --------------------------------------------
+Either use the automatic installer via the Dashboard>Plugins page or manually install as follows:
 1. Download the latest version of the plugin to your computer.
 2. Extract and upload the folder *custom-taxonomies-menu-widget* to your */wp-content/plugins/* directory.
 Please ensure that you do not rename any folder or filenames in the process.
 3. Activate the plugin in your Dashboard via the "Plugins" menu item.